thebrain22/Speaking-With-Leap/README.md

 # Speaking-With-Leap
 Sign Language to Speech using Leap Motion

-#Get the jarz, changz the native path of leap.jar to a folder with the dllz and all that shiznit
+#Get the jars, change the native path of LeapJava.jar to the folder with the dllz and all that stuff